ank247/BlockChain/hyperledgerFabric/README.md

        6.Decentralized Trusted Identity[Sovrin App | Hyperledger Indy Technology]
          1. Digital Wallet: Identity pushed on network by each occupants
          2. Cryptographic: point-to-point exchange for trust and end-to-end control
-         3. Storage: No storage on public ledger
+         3. Storage: No Public Identity Information(PII) stored on public ledger.
+Only public certificate stored on ledger.